-Entergy has a number of small sources that collectively comprise approximately 3.6% of the total GHG Assertion.
-These sources include emissions associated with small stationary combustion sources; mobile combustion (corporate fleet); fugitive CH4 (natural gas T&D); fugitive SF6 (electricity T&D); fugitive HFCs (HVAC and vehicle); purchased electricity for business operations outside Entergy service territory; customer consumption of distributed natural gas; and employee commuting.
-Many of those emissions sources are categorized in the de minimus category, as defined in the IMPRD (i.e., sources representing <1% of the total GHG Assertion).
-Each of these emissions sources, with size relative to total GHG Assertion, was reviewed through this verification as indicated below.
+Entergy has a number of small sources that collectively comprise approximately 4.1% of the total GHG Assertion.
+These sources include emissions associated with small stationary combustion sources (0.9%); mobile combustion (corporate fleet; 0.1%); fugitive CH4 (natural gas T&D; 0.1%); fugitive SF6 (electricity T&D; 0.4%); fugitive HFCs (HVAC and vehicle; <0.1%); purchased electricity for business operations outside Entergy service territory (0.1%); customer consumption of distributed natural gas (2.4%); and employee commuting (0.1%).

+Most of those emissions sources are categorized in the de minimus category, as defined in the Entergy IMPRD (i.e., sources representing <1% of the total GHG Assertion).
+These emissions sources, with size relative to total GHG Assertion, were reviewed as part of this verification program, as indicated below.